 Subjects taught Particular Areas of Experience English and MFL Linguistic Pupils will have opportunities to develop communication skills and increase their command of language through listening, speaking, reading and writing.
 Mathematics Mathematical Through a variety of ways (including practical activity, exploration and discussion) pupils will make calculations, understand and appreciate patterns in number and space and develop their capacity to think logically.
 Science Scientific Pupils will increase their knowledge and understanding of nature, materials and forces.
 They will form hypotheses, conduct experiments, make observations and record their findings.
-History, Geography Human and Social and Religious They will learn about people and their environment, and how human action, Education now and in the past, has influenced events and conditions.
+History, Geography and Religious Education Human and Social They will learn about people and their environment, and how human action, now and in the past, has influenced events and conditions.
 They will acquire an appreciation and respect of their own and other cultures.
-Art, Design and Aesthetic and Creative Technology, Dance Pupils will have opportunities to make, compose and invent and to give and Music personal, imaginative and practical responses.
-Computing, Design Technological and Technology Children will have opportunities to become responsible, competent, confident and creative users of information and communication technology, including abstraction, logic, algorithms, data representation and programming.
-They will develop, plan and communicate ideas; work with tools and equipment, materials and components to produce good quality products; evaluate processes, products and technologies.
-PE, Games and Physical Swimming Children will have opportunities to develop physical fitness, control and co- ordination.
+Art, Design and Technology, Dance and Music Aesthetic and Creative Pupils will have opportunities to make, compose and invent and to give personal, imaginative and practical responses.
+Computing, Design and Technology Technological Children will have opportunities to become responsible, competent, confident and creative users of information and communication technology, including abstraction, logic, algorithms, data representation and programming.
+They will develop, plan and communicate ideas; work with tools and equipment, materials and components to produce good quality products and; evaluate processes, products and technologies.
+PE, Games and Swimming Physical Children will have opportunities to develop physical fitness, control and co- ordination.
 They will develop tactical awareness and learn to be part of a team.
 They will evaluate and improve their performance.
 Children will swim weekly for one term each year and will have opportunities to develop confidence in the water and improve their coordination and strokes.
 PSHEE and Form Time Children will have opportunities to develop their self-knowledge, to distinguish right from wrong and to respect the rule of law, to learn about public services, to value democracy and show tolerance towards those with differing opinions and beliefs.
-They will have opportunities at age appropriate levels to understand the wider world and economic considerations.
-The Jigsaw scheme we use, as well as our school values and ethos, ensure that pupils are encouraged to have respect for other people, with particular regard to Thinking Skills / protected characteristics.
+They will have opportunities at age-appropriate levels to understand the wider world and economic considerations.
+The Jigsaw scheme we use, as well as our school values and ethos, ensure that pupils are encouraged to have respect for other people, with particular regard to protected characteristics.
 British values are promoted.
-Children will have expect unities to develop logical reasoning skills.
-Thinking Skills/ Children will have opportunities to develop logical reasoning skills.
-Reasoning Activities sessions A variety of experiences will be offered including: philosophy, practical skills, ACTIVITIES SESSIONS gardening, cooking, current affairs, drama, team games Baructinig, Cooking, Current atlans, Urania, team games
+Relationships, health and sex education will be covered age appropriately.
+Thinking Skills/ Reasoning Children will have opportunities to develop logical reasoning skills.
+Activities sessions A variety of experiences will be offered including: philosophy, Forest School, gardening, cooking, current affairs, drama, team games